fabiospampinato/vscode-todo-plus/README.md

 ## Embedded Todos Providers

-This extension supports various tools for searching for embedded todos, by default we'll use `ag`, if available, or `javascript` otherwise.
-You can change provider by changing the `todo.embedded.provider` setting.
+This extension supports various providers for searching for embedded todos, it'll use the one you set via the `todo.embedded.provider` setting or the first one available between:

-We currently support:
+1. **[ag / The Silver Searcher](https://github.com/ggreer/the_silver_searcher)**: About 50x faster than the `javascript` provider, it'll use the regex defined under `todo.embedded.providers.ag.regex`.
+It must be installed in your system.
+2. **[rg / ripgrep](https://github.com/BurntSushi/ripgrep)**: About 50x faster than the `javascript` provider, it'll use the regex defined under `todo.embedded.providers.rg.regex`.
+It doesn't support lookaheads and lookbehinds.
+It must be installed in your system, or Visual Studio Code must include it.

-- **javascript**: It supports all regex features supported by JavaScript, including lookaheads and lookbehinds, but it's quite slow.
+3. **javascript**: Works on every system, but it's quite slow.
 This is the fallback provider.

-- **[ag / The Silver Searcher](https://github.com/ggreer/the_silver_searcher)**: About 50 times faster than `javascript`, but it doesn't support double-star (`**`) globs.
-If you want to use `ag` you'll have to install it in your system.
-- **[rg / ripgrep](https://github.com/BurntSushi/ripgrep)**: About 50 times faster than `javascript`, but it doesn't support lookaheads and lookbehinds.
-If you want to use `rg`, and you don't have it installed in your system, we'll use the version included with Visual Studio Code.
+`ag` and `rg` will use their specific regexes for finding the lines containing embedded todos, then those lines will be searched in using the regex defined under `todo.embedded.regex`.

 ## Statistics Tokens